-Starting in Montrose, the first 4 miles are rough and tumble, with sharp turns, exposed tree roots, large rocks, mud puddles, low-hanging branches and the occasional ATV user coming round the bend.
-The trail is narrow along much of this segmentshrinking to a two-foot path in placeswhich adds to the challenge, but also the fun.
+Starting in Montrose, the first couple of miles are rough and tumble, with sharp turns, exposed tree roots, large rocks, mud puddles, low-hanging branches and the occasional ATV user coming round the bend.
+The trail is narrow along much of this segment—shrinking to a two-foot path in places—which adds to the challenge, but also the fun.

 At the second road crossing (State Route 167) the trail continuation is obscured; look for it between two houses across the road, a little to the right.
 At the next road crossing, the trail continuation again is not obvious, but you should be able to find it if you cross the road and go to the left slightly, and down a gravel road about 500 yards.

-For the next 6 miles the trail is flanked by tall trees and widens to two tracks, making more room for passing equestrians, cyclists or ATVs.
-A meager waterfall spills over the high bank on the right side at mile 8, but most of the water has been diverted to another course since the last flood.
+The trail is then flanked by tall trees and widens to two tracks, making more room for passing equestrians, cyclists or ATVs.
+A meager waterfall spills over the high bank on the right side, but most of the water has been diverted to another course since the last flood.

-For the last 4 miles the trail courses gradually toward lower ground and eventually ends at a working railroad nearly a mile from Alford.
+For the last few miles of the trail courses gradually toward lower ground and eventually ends at a working railroad nearly a mile from Alford.
 Since you cannot cross the railroad, you will need to head back up the trail to the starting point.